Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

 20. Which of the following are categories of AWS Trusted Advisor?
 (Select TWO)
     - A. Fault Tolerance.
     - B. Instance Usage.
+[Cost Optimization]
-    - C. Infrastructure.
+    - C. Infrastructure. [ to broad]
-    - D. Performance.
+    - D. Performance
     - E. Storage Capacity.
+[Cost Optimization and Performance]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, D